jbakse/site_builder/content/noise/index.md

 {continue}

 ### Modify the Skyline Example
 1. This example has two global parameters: `amplitude` and `frequency`.
-Change the values of these parameters to get a feel for how they effect the output.
+Change the values of these parameters to get a feel for how they affect the output.
 What happens when you use a very small value for frequency, such as `.001`?
 2. On line 23, what would happen if you changed `noise(x * frequency)` to `noise(x * frequency, frameCount)`?
 Make the change.
 Is that what you expected?
 3. Your last change should have caused the bar heights to animate very quickly.
 Slow down the rate of change.
 {continue}